ajwills72/critical-thinking/docs/EvaluatingRisk.md

     chances are even lower; 1 in 8500, p = .0001.

-3. Throughh the _conjunction rule_, the probability of two cot deaths in the same family is .0001 x .0001 = 1 x 10^{-8} = 1 in
+3. Throughh the _conjunction rule_, the probability of two cot deaths in the same family is .0001 x .0001 = 1 x 10<sup>-8</sup>
-     73 million, or less than once a century in the UK.
+     = 1 in 73 million, or less than once a century in the UK.

-4. The idea that these deaths were by natural causes can be ruled out beyond _reasonable doubt_.
+4. Therefore, the idea that these deaths were by natural causes can be ruled out beyond _reasonable doubt_.

  Prof. Meadow's error was assuming that two cot deaths in the same family were independent events.
 This is extremely unlikely (shared